-4.3 Construction Vibration Findings
+4.5 Construction Vibration Findings and Mitigation

-The nearest vibration-sensitive uses are the existing mobile homes to the south located 100 feet or more from the center of the proposed construction.
-Table 4-2 lists the average vibration levels that would be experienced at the nearest vibration sensitive land uses from the temporary construction activities.
+The nearest vibration-sensitive uses are the existing multi-family homes to the east located 100 feet or more from the center of the proposed construction.
+Table 4-5 lists the average vibration levels that would be experienced at the nearest vibration sensitive land uses from the temporary construction activities.

 The FTA has determined vibration levels that would cause annoyance to a substantial number of people and potential damage to building structures.
 The FTA criterion for vibration induced structural damage is 0.20 in/sec for the peak particle velocity (PPV).
-Project construction activities would result in PPV levels below the FTA's criteria for vibration induced structural damage.
-Therefore, project construction activities would not result in vibration induced structural damage to residential buildings near the construction areas.
+Project construction activities would result in PPV levels below the FTA's criteria for vibration induced structural damage, as shown in Table 4-5 Therefore, project construction activities would not result in vibration induced structural damage to residential buildings near the construction areas.
 The FTA criterion for infrequent vibration induced annoyance is 80 Vibration Velocity (VdB) for residential uses.
-Construction activities would not exceed the FTA criteria for nuisance for nearby residential uses.
+Construction activities would generate levels of vibration that would not exceed the FTA criteria for nuisance for nearby residential uses.
 Therefore, vibration impacts would be less than significant.